WARREN, CANONBA, NYNGAN, NEVERTIRE LOOP

 Contact the local visitor information centre to find out about the range of events and attractions located in and around the Warren and Nyngan Shire areas.

-During the late 1800s Cobb & Co coaches stopped at Warren enroute to Dubbo, Bourke, Cobar, Nevertire, Nyngan and Coonamble.
+During the late 1800s Cobb & Co coaches stopped at Warren on route to Dubbo, Bourke, Cobar, Nevertire, Nyngan and Coonamble.
 It is over these very roads that you will now travel, close to the creeks and to the past.
 This country once was covered with myall trees.
 They provided excellent fodder in drought times for the Cobb & Co horses.

 2. COBB'S PADDOCK